choulab/lab-website/content/handbook/_index.md

     weight: 1
 ---

-Our lab strives for scientific rigor, creativity, and commitment to foster an inclusive environment.
-We invest in students and in their growth.
-Now that you’ve made it to the lab, I hope you will commit to being part of a tradition of excellence and be proud of this fact as we embark on this scientific journey together.
+This lab strives for scientific rigor, creativity, and commits to fostering an engaging and inclusive environment.
+Now that you’ve made it to the lab, I hope you will proudly commit to upholding this tradition of excellence as we embark on this scientific journey together.

 This handbook will primarily teach you how to organize your ideas, experiments, and projects in the lab, as well as things like how to oreder reagents.
 For a general guide on graduate school in IBBME, consult the departmental handbook ([PDF](https://ibbme.utoronto.ca/wp-content/uploads/Current_Students/2018-19-Graduate-Handbook.pdf)).<br><br>

+## First Steps
-## Before you start

-Check to see whether you have already done the following:
+Before you start working in the lab, you must complete the following:

-* Submitted your signed supervisor-student agreement [form](/) to Leo
+* Submit your signed supervisor-student agreement [form](/) to Leo
-* After reading this handbook, submit your signed lab [agreement form](/) to Leo
+* Read this handbook and submit your signed lab [agreement form](/) to Leo
-* Obtained your T-Card<br><br>
+* Obtain your T-Card (if you're not a current UofT student)
+* Go through lab safety training<br><br>

-## First steps
+## Quick links

 To get the most out of this handbook, start by reviewing a few introductory topics: